New to Google Apps? Learn the basics

 5. Use our deployment and training resources

-To help ensure a smooth rollout, we've prepared a rich set of resources for deploying Google Apps to your users.
-Send your users to the Google Apps learning center for quickstart guides, videos, and tips for business users.
-And visit our Deployment site for rollout plans, technical guides, and templates for building your own learning center.
+To help ensure a smooth rollout, we've prepared a rich set of resources for deploying Google Apps, including In-app training for admins and users.
+You can also send your users to the Google Apps learning center for quickstart guides, videos, and tips for business users, and visit our Deployment site for rollout plans, technical guides, and templates for building your own learning center.

 6. Grant administrator privileges to your IT staff